Portolá expedition: Interactions with Native Americans

 For the most part, it was reported that interactions with Native American tribes in Alta California were peaceful without much conflict.
 Many were described as welcoming and helpful, as they offered guidance and supplies to the Spanish explorers.
-Friendly encounters with the native people had been a goal from the onset of the expedition, and the Spanish brought many items and trinkets with which they traded for supplies and used to create peaceful relations.
+Friendly encounters with the native people had been a goal from the onset of the expedition, and the Spanish brought many items and trinkets which they traded for supplies and used to create peaceful relations.
 They used valuable space to carry so many glass beads and other items, rather than food or more crucial supplies, in order to pacify the Native Americans, indicating that they were committed to creating peaceful relationships with the native people.
 The long-term goal was to create settlements, introduce farming, and convert the inhabitants to Christianity, so peaceful coexistence was important during the expedition.

 Legacy

 The Portolà expedition was the first land-based exploration by Europeans of what is now California.
 The expedition's most notable discovery was San Francisco Bay, but nearly every stop along the route was a first.
 It is also important in that it, along with the later de Anza expedition, established the overland route north to San Francisco which became the Camino Real.
 That route was integral to the settlement of Alta California by the Spanish Empire, and made it possible for the Franciscan friars to establish a string of twenty-one missions, which served as the nuclei of permanent settlements, established a cattle ranching economy and converted thousands of Native Americans to Christianity.

 Three diaries written by members of the expedition survive, giving unusually complete insight into the daily movements and experiences: One by Portolà himself, a record by Miguel Costansó, and a diary by Juan Crespí which is the most complete and detailed of the three.

 When Portolà returned to New Spain in 1770, Pedro Fages (now promoted to captain) was appointed lieutenant governor of Alta California, with headquarters at the Presidio of Monterey.
 Fages led further exploratory trips to the east side of San Francisco Bay, and left his own diaries.

+California Historical Landmarks #2, 21, 22, 23, 24, 25, 26, 27, 92, 94, 375, 394, 655, 665, 727, 784, 1058, and 1059 are all related to the Portolá Expedition.